Conservation Partners and Projects

 Tiger Conservation Campaign

 Worldwide, tigers are found in less than seven percent of their original range and are threatened by habitat loss and degradation, poaching, tiger-human conflict, loss of prey, and other factors.
 Four of nine subspecies have disappeared from the wild just in the past hundred years and the Amur, Sumatran, and Malayan tigers are all thought to number fewer than 500 individuals in the wild.
-Through the Association of Zoos and Aquariums’ Tiger Species Survival Plan’s Tiger Conservation Campaign, Reid Park Zoo is helping to protect Malayan tigers by providing funding to support anti-poaching efforts for both tigers and their prey.
+Click here to watch a short video about the work Reid Park Zoo is supporting to protect Malayan tigers.

 University of Arizona – Biodiversity, connectivity, and impacts of anthropogenic barriers on vertebrate communities in protected areas of the southwest borderlands